 History of Legislation:

 - Repealing the 20-month mandatory minimums for Class C drug offenses.
 This reform would be retroactive, meaning about 200 Class C drug offenders currently in Iowa prisons would become parole eligible on July 1, 2017.

-- Creating a new rule allowing judges to reconsider a person’s sentence for a Class A or B felony after the person has served one year in state prison.
+- Creating a new rule allowing judges to reconsider and adjust a person’s sentence for a Class C or D felony any time during the first year a person is in state prison.
 Judges or the Department of Corrections must request reconsideration of the sentence, and the judge must notify prosecutors of the reconsideration and may have a hearing, if necessary.
 The judge may or may not change the original sentence, and that decision cannot be appealed.

 - Narrowing Iowa’s outdated disparity between crack and powder cocaine sentencing.
 Currently, it takes 10 times as much powder as crack cocaine to get the same sentence.
 SF 445 increased the quantities of crack cocaine in section 124.401 so that it takes only 2.5 times as much powder as crack cocaine.
 This would bring Iowa closer into line with crack sentencing in the rest of the states and make crack sentences much fairer.

-Bill Text: Read the full text of HF 579 here.
+Bill Text: Read the full text of SF 445 here.

 Resources and Factsheets: